 Engineering | Long Beach, California

-As a back-end developer at Laserfiche, you’ll be part of a collaborative team that works in an iterative manner to deliver the next generation of the Laserfiche document and records management server.
-In particular, you’ll be responsible for developing, implementing and refining the server applications that lie at the heart of the Laserfiche product line—all while optimizing security, scalability and performance under load.
+- Back-end developer: You’ll be responsible for developing, implementing and refining the server applications that lie at the heart of the Laserfiche product line—all while optimizing security, scalability

 What You’ll Need:

 - Pursuing a bachelor or master’s degree in computer science or related field in the 2018-2019 academic year.

 - A creative mind and a drive to succeed.

 - Good programming, problem-solving and analytical skills.

 Laserfiche complies with all Equal Opportunity and Affirmative Action regulations.
 Laserfiche makes all employment decisions – such as recruiting, hiring, training, promotion, compensation, professional development practices, discipline and termination – without regard to race, religion, color, national origin, ancestry, citizenship, sex, pregnancy, age, creed, physical or mental disability, medical condition, genetic characteristic, marital status, veteran status, gender identity/expression, sexual orientation or any other characteristic protected by law, except as may be permitted by law.